-So, when we found the bow ties in lemon, yellow, and red stripes, we knew that the pulled pork and chicken would have colorful company to jazz up the plate.
+So, when we found the farfalle pasta in lemon, yellow, and red stripes, we knew that the pulled pork and chicken had a colorful side in the Italian bow tie pasta salad.

 Striped Farfalle make the Italian pasta salad colorful.

-Lemon Basil Farfalle Salad – Vegetable, Meat Selection
+Lemon Basil Bow Tie Pasta Salad - Vegetable, Meat Selection